Our Verdict

 What Other Rain Jackets Should You Consider?

-While the Ozonic offers good overall performance and weather protection, the Arc'teryx Beta still wins out for pure weather protection and breathability.
-If weight and compressed volume are your biggest factors, then we'd recommend checking out the Outdoor Research Helium.
+While the Ozonic offers good overall performance and weather protection, the Arc'teryx Beta still wins out for pure weather protection.
+If weight and compressed volume are your biggest decision-making considerations, we'd recommend checking out the Outdoor Research Helium.
+It's a great “just in case” layer, though it offers less weather protection.